 Elementary and P1-equivalent children attend five full days per week, 8:30am-3:30pm.
-Children’s House children must attend five morning sessions, and may be able to do add-on sessions in the afternoons depending on availability.
-Infant Community children must attend at least three morning sessions per week, again with the possibility of add-on sessions.
+Children’s House children must attend five morning sessions or full days, and may be able to do add-on sessions in the afternoons depending on availability.
+Infant Community children attend Monday – Thursday or Monday to Friday, again with the possibility of add-on afternoon sessions.

 What is the longest day my child can attend?
 Is after-school care available?

 After-school care is available Monday to Friday until 5 pm.
 The longest day a child can attend is 8:30am-5pm.
 After-school care is provided by EMAS staff.

 Our Teens Hub is open until 5pm daily.
 Young people complete official lessons by 3.30pm but often stay on for extra classes or study time until 5pm.

 A range of after-school clubs are on offer each term; these are usually available only to Elementary and P1-equivalent children.
 Recent clubs have included a Parkour club, Tae Kwon Do, and Rhythm Club (a percussion group).
 These clubs are run by approved outside instructors.